ranemirusG/toolbox-notes/windows_and_unix_cheatsheet.md

 This guide will be a constantly ongoing project, so I expect to expand it (primarily to make tasks easier for myself).

 Some commands might seem obvious, while others could be convoluted.

-As I write this, I am mostly working on Windows (in fact, creating this cheat sheet is a way for me to learn, as I come from a \*nix background).
-So there might be a slight bias towards PowerShell.

 The preferred order will be: